 The feedback you get from your customers through call recording very helpful.
 It helps you better understand how to improve your products and services.

-Additionally, many companies share call recordings with their product management teams.
-This is another view to understanding how consumers are using your product, what they love about it, and what could be improved.
+Many companies share call recordings with their product management teams.
+This is another view to understanding how consumers are using your product, what they love about it, and what they could improve.

 By monitoring real-time communications between agents and customers, you will be able to discover and improve weaknesses in your customer service.